HamedAjaj/HamedAjaj/README.md

 - 🏢 I'm a Software Engineer and ITI Trainee
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, Angular, and Asp.net, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on.
+- 👨‍💻 Check out my portfolio at https://hamed-ajaj.netlify.app/ coming soon to see some of the projects I've worked on.

 ### Connect with Me :